-Eligible Dependent-a person eligible for enrollment under a Participating Employee's coverage.
+Eligible Dependent-a person eligible for enrollment under a Participating Employee's coverage as specified in the Eligibility and Enrollment section of this Plan.
 For the purposes of this Plan, the child of a Surrogate will not be considered an Eligible Dependent of the Surrogate or her spouse.